hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 `complete.cases()` returns a logical vector indicating which rows have no missing values.

 ## The `apply` Function
 To obtain mean values for all samples we can use `mean` on each column individually, but there is also an easier way to go about it.
-The `apply` family of functions keep you from having to write loops (R is bad at looping) to perform some sort of operation on every row or column of a data matrix or a data frame.
-The family includes several functions, each differing slightly on the inputs or outputs.
+Programming languages typically have a way to allow the execution of a single line of code or several lines of code multiple times, or in a "loop".
+By default R is not very good at looping, hence the `apply()` family of functions are used for this purpose.
+This family includes several functions, each differing slightly on the inputs or outputs.
+For example, we can use `apply()` to execute some task on every element in a vector, every row/column in a dataframe, and so on.

 ```r
 base::apply             Apply Functions Over Array Margins